 Evaluation of Stress Lessons: From Stressed Out ot Chilled Out

-The PoCaD Lab is currently collaborating with the Psychology Foundation of Canada (PFC) to conduct an evaluation Stress Lessons: From Stressed Out to Chilled Out, a school-based program for adolescents in grades 7 to 9.
+COMPLETED: The PoCaD Lab collaborated with the Psychology Foundation of Canada (PFC) to conduct an evaluation of Stress Lessons: From Stressed Out to Chilled Out, a school-based program for adolescents in grades 7 to 9.
 From Stressed Out to Chilled Out was developed in 2013 by the PFC as an empirically-informed and theoretically-driven program for students on understanding and managing stress, in collaboration with Canadian experts including educators, parents, counselors, and developmental and clinical psychologists.
 Although the program has already been widely distributed across Canada and the United States (PFC, n.d.), it has yet to be formally evaluated.
-The purpose of the study is to evaluate the impact of the program at four schools in the Greater Toronto Area (GTA).
-The results of the study will be used by the Psychology Foundation of Canada to inform the wider dissemination of From Stressed Out to Chilled Out across schools in Canada.
+The purpose of the study was to evaluate the impact of the program at four schools in the Greater Toronto Area (GTA).
+The results of the study are being used by the Psychology Foundation of Canada to inform the wider dissemination of From Stressed Out to Chilled Out across schools in Canada.

 The Monetary Cost of Criminal Trajectories for an Ontario Sample of Offenders